-- A Council Assurance group which provides strategic oversight of the processes in place to manage risk and to identify and manage council and strategic risk. - Risk management arrangements in place including robust systems of identification, evaluation and control of risks which threaten the council's ability to meet its objectives to deliver services. - A regularly Responsibilities for managing individual risks are contained within the Protocol. - It maintains a corporate risk register detailing the council's strategic and operational risks.
+- A Council Assurance group which provides strategic oversight of the processes in place to manage risk and to identify and manage council and strategic risk. - Risk management arrangements in place including robust systems of identification, evaluation and control of risks which threaten the council's ability to meet its objectives to deliver services. - Producing a Risk and Opportunities Protocol within which responsibilities for managing individual risks are contained. - Maintaining a corporate risk register detailing the council's strategic and operational risks. - Risk appetite and risk management training provided for members and officers.